-There are various treatment options for female hair loss, including topical medications, such as Rogaine.
-Other options include light therapy, hormone therapy, or in some cases, hair transplants.
+There are various treatment options for female hair loss or female pattern baldness, including topical medications such as Rogaine.
+Other options include light therapy, hormone therapy, or, in some cases, hair transplants.

 Eating a nutritious diet and maintaining a healthy lifestyle can also help keep hair healthy.

 This article lists and explains 10 treatment options for female hair loss.

 Sex and gender exist on spectrums.
 This article will use the terms “male,” “female,” or both to refer to sex assigned at birth.
 Click here to learn more.

 Minoxidil stimulates growth in the hairs and may increase their growth cycle.
 It can cause hairs to thicken and reduce the appearance of patchiness or a widening hair parting.

 Minoxidil treatments are available in two concentrations: the 2% solution requires twice daily application for the best results, while the 5% solution or foam requires daily use.

 While the instinct may be to choose the stronger solution, this is not always necessary.
 Research

 If a person finds success with minoxidil, they should continue using it indefinitely.
 When a person stops using minoxidil, the hairs that depended on the medication to grow will likely fall out within 6 months.

 Side effects from minoxidil are uncommon and generally mild.
 Some females may experience irritation or an allergic reaction to ingredients in the product, such as alcohol or propylene glycol.
 Switching formulas or trying different brands may alleviate symptoms.